Fabric DHT

 The wallet will turn it into a signed Nostr event and bundles proof information to make it ready for publishing to Fabric.

-Publish it with
+Publish it with beam

 To sign a forward event (lookup by a space handle), you could do the following: